deanstein/CinderellaCityProject/README.md

 	- RenderCubeMapFromPosition.cs
 		- Adds a menu option in GameObject -> Render to Cubemap, which creates a Cubemap from the position of an object in space
 		- Each FPS Character Scene should have a "CubemapPosition" object, which needs to be selected when running "Render to Cubemap" - temporary cameras are added to this object in order to generate the Cubemap
-		- Downloaded from a 3rd party on the Unity forums (attribution in code)
+		- Sourced from a 3rd party on the Unity forums (attribution in code)

 - **In-Game Scripts**  // these run while the game is playing
 	- AnimateScreenSpaceObject.cs